salama/object-machine/appendix/c_machine.md

 One can look at c as a way to write higher level assembler.
 As a way not to have to write the assembler instruction, but still effect a very defined outcome.
 In fact that is most likely what was intended in the beginning.
-Off course as the language grew in features, the mappings to assembler became less and less clear and with optimisation techniques and so may cpu's it is unlikely that anyone but a compiler writer can predict the mapping to assembly anymore.
+Off course as the language grew in features, the mappings to assembler became less and less clear and with optimization techniques and so may cpu's it is unlikely that anyone but a compiler writer can predict the mapping to assembly anymore.

 Still, the point is that c is perceived as a language that can map to assembler in a straightforward